miguelmartens/cnpa-study-guide/README.md

 **Infrastructure as Code (IaC) tools:** The traditional approach to provisioning infra (outside of K8s) is using tools like Terraform, which is declarative and cloud-agnostic.
 Terraform configurations (HCL files) describe desired state of infrastructure.
 The Terraform engine calculates a plan and applies changes via providers (AWS, Azure, etc.).
 Platform engineers often maintain Terraform modules or scripts to provision foundational infrastructure (networks, Kubernetes clusters themselves, CI servers).
 Terraform can be wrapped in pipelines or service catalogs for dev teams when they need infra outside what Kubernetes can easily do.
 However, Terraform historically is not continuous – you run it on demand (though you could run in a pipeline regularly).
 That's where something like Crossplane aims to provide continuous reconciliation on infra, bringing K8s-style operations to it.

 **OpenTofu (Terraform's Open-Source Fork):** HashiCorp's Terraform moved to a business source license in 2023, which spurred the community to create a truly open fork called OpenTofu.
 OpenTofu is basically Terraform with an open governance under the Linux Foundation, maintaining compatibility with Terraform's language and providers.
-For the purposes of CPNA, one should recognize that OpenTofu is an Infrastructure-as-Code tool allowing you to define and provision cloud resources using declarative configuration and workflows akin to Terraform.
+For the purposes of CNPA, one should recognize that OpenTofu is an Infrastructure-as-Code tool allowing you to define and provision cloud resources using declarative configuration and workflows akin to Terraform.
 It uses the HashiCorp Configuration Language (HCL) and supports all the same providers to manage multi-cloud or on-prem infra in a unified way.
 The main difference is licensing and community governance – OpenTofu remains fully open source (MPL 2.0), community-driven, while Terraform (upstream) has usage restrictions under the BSL.
 From a platform engineering perspective, OpenTofu/Terraform knowledge is important for provisioning base infrastructure (like networks, clusters, DBaaS instances) that your platform runs on or integrates with.
 It can also be offered to developers as a service (with sane defaults and modules) for certain tasks.

 **Selecting the right tool:** There's often a question – do we manage infra via K8s (operators) or via IaC pipelines (Terraform)?
 Each has pros/cons:
 - **Kubernetes operators (like Crossplane)** enable a GitOps, unified approach, and can react in real-time to drift or changes.
 They also expose infra as CRDs which can be easier to compose with apps.
 However, not all resources might have stable operators available, and giving developers CRDs to create, say, an AWS VPC might be too low-level or too much responsibility.